 A set of good practice guides have been developed for staff who support students during transitions through different stages of University life.

 Confidentiality, disclosure and data protection

 The University takes issues relating to confidentiality, disclosure and data protection seriously.
 Staff should be aware of their responsibility to respect the right of others to confidentiality.

 Leeds for Life model for Peer Mentoring provides a set of principles to establish the minimum requirements to enable student mentors to have their engagement with the scheme formally recognised by the University on their Higher Education Achievement Record (HEAR).

-Induction for research students
+Induction for postgraduate researchers